 It is more important that you plan ahead to make this recipe.
 On top of needing to make sure that you have enough time for the ice cream to freeze and set properly (I would always advise overnight for less risk), you also need to make sure that you pop the coconut milk tins into the fridge to chill for at least 4 or 5 hours.
 Again preferably overnight.

-Leftover Mango Coconut Ice Cream
+Leftover Vegan Mango Ice Cream

 I don’t really think that there is such a thing as leftover ice cream!
 Anything not eaten on the first go can be stored in the freezer and eaten as and when.